 - Let your utility companies know that you have a child requiring medical equipment at home so that you are a priority in case of an outage.

-- Make a plan for all types of emergencies, even natural disasters, that would include getting your child and any life-sustaining equipment out of harm's way.
+- Make a plan for all types of emergencies, such as fires and natural disasters, that would mean getting your child and any life-sustaining equipment out of harm's way.

 Training Your Family